davidedmundson/kiot/README.md

 ## Dependencies

-Make sure you have these packages installed
+Make sure you have these packages installed:
 - `cmake`
 - `extra-cmake-modules`
 - `qt6-base`/`qt6-base-dev`
 - `qt6-mqtt`/`qt6-mqtt-dev`

-(beware that depending on your distribution, these package names may vary slightly)
+Beware that depending on your distribution, these package names may vary slightly.
+If they simply don't exist, you will have to install them manually.

 ## Download and install